zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 There was a loud "Oooooh!"

 The narrow path had opened suddenly onto the edge of a great black take.
-Perched atop a high mountain on the other side, its windows sparkling in the starry sky, was a vast castle with many turrets and towers.
+Perched atop a high mountain on the other side, its windows ==sparkling== in the ==starry== sky, was a vast castle with many turrets and towers.

 "No more'n four to a boat!"
 Hagrid called, pointing to a fleet of little boats sitting in the water by the shore.
 Harry and Ron were followed into their boat by Neville and Hermione.
 "Everyone in?" shouted Hagrid, who had a boat to himself.
 "Right then -- FORWARD!"